cisco/mindmeld/docs/source/quickstart.rst

     :width: 400px
     :align: center

 Notice that there is no folder for the ``date`` entity.
 In this case, ``date`` is a 'system' entity, which is already built in to the Workbench platform.
-Workbench provides several different 'system' entity types for common, domain-independent entities; see the Workbench User Guide for details.
+Workbench provides several different 'system' entity types for common, domain-independent entities; see the Workbench :ref:`User Guide <userguide>` for details.

 Given this defined hierarchy, we would expect our trained natural language processing models to yield the following results for the user requests in the simple interaction proposed in the preceding section.